 The resort has been built in traditional chalet style, with many attractive buildings, which are dotted discreetly in the woods.
 There isn't much to the resort except accommodation and a few shops, so the atmosphere is peaceful and due to the height of resort, there are fine panoramic views.
 After dark the apres ski scene is limited to a couple of bars and there is a reasonable choice of restaurants to sample - head to Genepi's for outstanding steaks.

 There are two distinct residential areas to La Rosiere.
 There is the original ski resort and then connected by bus and one mile further around the mountain is the new development of Les Eucherts - this is where most of the chalets in La Rosiere are located.
-This new area has been very sympathetically designed and built - with its Croisette 'ski front' area of restaurants, ski hire shops and ski schools it have a very North American ski resort feel.
-Most of the chalets in this part of La Rosiere are very close to the hub of Les Eucherts and many are pretty much ski-in and sk-out for the ultimate in family ski holiday convenience.
+This new area has been very sympathetically designed and built - with its Croisette 'ski front' area of restaurants, ski hire shops and ski schools it has a very North American ski resort feel.
+Most of the chalets in this part of La Rosiere are very close to the lift hub of Les Eucherts and many are pretty much ski-in and ski-out, for the ultimate in family ski holiday convenience.

 1,850m - 2,800m